 Cara Maesano is a scientist and researcher in Environmental Epidemiology at the Sorbonne University and the Pierre Louis Institute for Epidemiology and Public Health.
 Her work focuses on understanding the links between environmental stressors and adverse health impacts, with a focus on air pollution and cardiorespiratory health.

 She is currently working on multiple projects on both the European and international scales investigating the relationships between genetics, epigenetics and environmental factors for health outcomes in respiratory health, metabolic disorders, and neurodevelopment, as well as projects concerning the impact of urban emissions on mortality and cardiorespiratory health.
 The MAORHI project seeks to fill in gaps in our knowledge about urban air pollution and to understand personal exposure to air pollutants by providing detailed spatiotemporal information on air pollutant concentrations collected via personal mobile sensors.

-Cara has worked for multiple international scientific collaborations and has previously contributed to research projects with focuses on different topics ranging from the Cosmic Microwave Background to Neutrino Oscillations.
-She holds a Ph.D. in physics from the University of California, Davis, and her works focus on fundamental physics research, environmental exposures, public health, and climate-related health concerns.
+Cara has worked for multiple international scientific collaborations and has previously contributed to research projects which focuses on different topics ranging from the Cosmic Microwave Background to Neutrino Oscillations.
+She holds a PhD in physics from the University of California, Davis, and her works focus on fundamental physics research, environmental exposures, public health, and climate-related health concerns.

 MOTIVATION FOR AND COMMITMENT TO CREATING A BETTER AND MORE SUSTAINABLE PLANET

 My motivation for creating a better and more sustainable civilization comes from a deep interest in a technologically advanced, sustainable future, as well as in creating an equal and fair society for everyone.
 These two ideals are threatened by climate change, and most importantly, the impacts of climate change on public health.